Understand AI Better than 90% of People, Part 1: Tokens

 Part 1: Tokens

 When it comes to AI, everyone has an opinion about how it will affect the future of ____ (fill in the blank).
-But after discussing it with people over the past few months, I realized most people understand very little about how AI works.
+But after discussing it with a lot of people over the past few months, I realized most people understand very little about how AI works.

-In this series, I will break down a few key concepts that will help you understand how AI works and help you avoid the confusion.
-These concepts will help you separate fact from fiction, which matters more than ever as people are bombarded with misinformation and fears about how AI will affect _____ (use word from above).
+In this series, I'll break down a few key concepts that will help you understand how AI works and help you avoid the confusion.
+These concepts will help you separate fact from fiction, which matters more than ever as people are bombarded with misinformation and fears about how AI will affect _____ (use same word from above).

-Let's start with one of the most important concepts: tokens.
+Let's start with one of the most important basic concepts: tokens.

 Tokens: What are they?

-You may have heard about tokens and wondered how they fit into the AI picture.
+You may have heard about tokens and wondered how they fit into the AI big picture.

 First, something surprising, AI doesn’t read words or even letters—it reads tokens.
 So, what are they?

 Tokens are pieces of words.
-When text is entered, it is broken into smaller parts, like a few letters or even punctuation, and processed instead.
+When text is entered, it's broken into smaller parts (tokens), like a few letters or even punctuation, and each token is processed separately.

 For example, the sentence "ChatGPT is amazing!" might be broken into tokens like: "Chat", "G", "PT", " is", " amaz", "ing", "!".

-Have you ever noticed that after a long conversation, responses slow down or the chatbot forgets earlier details?
-That’s because the more text you send (or paste), the more tokens are required to process your request.
-At some point, you've used up all your tokens, and any new tokens fall out of its memory.
+Have you ever noticed that after a long conversation, responses slow down and your chatbot starts to forget things?
+That’s because the more text you type (or paste), the more tokens are needed to process your request.
+At some point, you've used up all your tokens, and old used up tokens start to fall out of its memory.

-Note: Try to avoid pasting large blocks of text into the conversation, this will help conserve those valuable tokens.
+Note: Try to avoid pasting large blocks of text, or uploading huge documents into the conversation, this will help conserve those valuable tokens.

-Tokens are the basic building blocks of AI.
-Understanding what they are and how they are used puts you ahead of 90% of people when it comes to understanding how AI actually works.
+If you understand just one thing about how AI works, tokens are the basic building units and are the foundation of how LLMs process information.
+Knowing what they are and how they're used puts you ahead of 90% of people when it comes to understanding how AI actually works.

 Next up: how context windows work and why they are the real limit behind what AI can remember, see Part 2 for more about Context Windows.